 A confluence of events, including a pandemic, protests, and business and school closings disrupted our country in 2020 and, despite deep political differences, there is broadened support for structural changes to advance racial equity.
 A multi-pronged, sequenced approach has a mutually reinforcing effect.
 Whether it is called a truth commission or something else – that process facilitates collaborative problem-solving over a period of years to achieve an equitable society that will afford each person the opportunity to thrive.

 Creating accessible public spaces that feel welcoming to residents and visitors can bring people together to interact across societal fault lines.
 Improving the symbolic nature of that space can contribute to their sense of belonging, inspire them, advance their understanding, and more.
-By moving proactively, leaders might also avert divisive, and sometimes violent, conflicts over symbols and public spaces.
+By moving proactively, leaders might also avert divisive, and sometimes violent, conflicts over flags, statues, building names, mascots, rituals, marches, holidays, commemorations, enactments, webpages and media, and other symbols and public spaces.
 Beyond these potential benefits of a proactive planning approach to enhancing the public environment, a collaborative process can contribute to mutual understanding and appreciation.
+A planning process can be most effective before conflicts over symbols divide people into opposing camps.
+By working proactively, leaders and others within a campus, city, region, or state – what we call here for simplicity a “community” – will also respond more constructively and collaboratively when conflicts over symbols or other divisive incidents occur.
+They will be able to draw on enhanced relationships and detailed plans created beforehand for responding quickly in a volatile situation.

 Collaborative Planning Processes